Privacy policy

 6.1

-If we do transfer Personal Data outside of the EEA, we shall ensure that it is protected and transferred in a manner consistent with legal requirements and in accordance with adequacy agreements and / or additional safeguards (i.e. contractual clauses).
+Personal data is predominantly stored in the UK or the European Union; however, where we process Personal Data elsewhere, we shall ensure it is protected and transferred in a manner consistent with legal requirements and in accordance with adequacy agreements and / or appropriate safeguards (i.e., International Data Transfer Agreements).

 7. Sharing Personal Data